clinnyp/clintonphilathong/README.md

 ### Hi there 👋

-- 📚 Electrical & Electronics Engineering at The University of Auckland
+- 📚 I'm a Full Stack Developer and Electrical & Electronics Engineering Student at The University of Auckland
 - 📫 How to reach me: